 The Spanish administrative division is somehow complex.
 Each city is located inside a wider structure that organises the country.
 Sometimes the structures are official and recognised by law but other times the division will be used as a brand or will be part of the popular knowledge.

 Alicante Province is a wider and lawful administrative division.
 It is located at the south of the province of Valencia, at the north of the province of Murcia, at the east of the province of Albacete and at the west of the Mediterranean Sea.
 In Spain, there is a total of 50 provinces.
 Cities such as Alicante, Benidorm and Elche are part of this province.
 The city of Alicante is the capital.

 Costa Blanca (that translates to White Coast) is the name of the Alicante province coastline.
 It is located on the southeastern coast of Spain and it is over 125 mi (200km) long.
 There are several cities in Costa Blanca.
 The first city in the north is Denia and the last city in the south is Pilar de la Horadada.
 Other few examples of coastal cities in Costa Blanca are Alicante, Benidorm, Javea, Denia and Torrevieja.

 The Province of Alicante is inside of the Valencian Community.
 It is situated south of Catalonia, north of Murcia, east of Castilla-La Mancha, east of Aragon and west of the Mediterranean Sea.
 Spain has 17 Autonomous Communities which are other lawful administrative divisions in the country.

 Finally, Alicante is in Levante.
 This is a popular way to call the area on the Spanish eastern coast.
 In the north, it starts in Girona (Catalonia).
 In the south, we find Murcia or Almeria.
 Coastal cities such as Benidorm, Barcelona, Alicante, Castellon de la Plana, Lloret de Mar, Murcia or Benicassim are in Levante but not only.
-Other inland cites such Elche, Jativa, Lleida, Buñol, Alcoy or Requena are in Levante as well.
+Other inland cities such as Elche, Jativa, Lleida, Buñol, Alcoy or Requena are in Levante as well.
 It is a wide area on the east coast of Spain.